Can I call 311 from my cell phone?

 What if it is taking too long to get my service?

 City departments respond to service requests in the order in which they come in, for the most part.
 They try to deliver the services in a reasonable length of time, depending on conditions (such as weather emergencies).
 You can call 311 and ask the operator to check on the status of your request.
 Operators can check the system using your service request number (e.g., SR #12-0123456) or by using your address.
 You can also use Service Tracker to check the status of the following 13 service requests: Abandoned Vehicle Complaint, Alley Light Out, Building Violation, Graffiti Removal, Pavement Cave-In Survey, Pothole in Street, Restaurant Complaint, Rodent Baiting/Rat Complaint, Sanitation Code Violation, Street Cut Complaint, Street Light Out, Traffic Signal Out and Tree Debris.

 When should I call 311 vs. 911?

 You can call 311 to find out what Police District and beat you live in, as well as the date, time and location of your next beat meeting.
 Also calling 311 allows you easy access to non-emergency police services, from filing police reports to talking to police personnel in your district.
 You should call 311 if the incident that you are reporting has occurred and the offender is gone from the scene.
-You should call 911 if the incident you are reporting is in progress and the on-site presence of a police officer is necessary to help resolve the matter (e.g., burglary, incident involving injuries, quieting loud neighbors, etc.).
+You should call 911 if the incident you are reporting is in progress and the on-site presence of a police officer is necessary to help resolve the matter (e.g., burglary in progress, incident involving injuries, quieting loud neighbors, etc.).